 Methodology

 The Stunt Double Index is produced by Stunt Double, an AI testing platform that dispatches real agents to carry out real user tasks.
-Every score on the index comes from observed agent behaviour — not crawling heuristics.
+Every domain is measured with two evidence layers, and every number on a scorecard traces back to one of them.

 Agent providers

-We run weekly cohorts of sessions on the following providers.
+Session cohorts run weekly on the providers below.
 Each category is measured across every provider and the per-provider scores are averaged.
+Only providers with a live, configured harness are listed; everything shown here contributes real session results.

 • Claude